googleapis/api-linter/docs/rules/0121/no-cycles.md

 # Resource must support get

-This rule enforces that resources do not create reference cycles as mandated in [AIP-121][].
+This rule enforces that resources do not create reference cycles of mutable references as mandated in [AIP-121][].

 ## Details

-This rule scans the fields of every resource and ensures that any references to other resources do not create a cycle between them.
+This rule scans the fields of every resource and ensures that any references to other resources do not create a mutable cycle between them.

 ## Examples